 A spokesman tells the newspaper: "We received many requests for the title Laird (Lord / Lady) of Glencairn.

 This title, if it exists, belongs only to the complete estate owner.

 The title can not be transferred to those who buy a piece of the property. " Furthermore, he says: "It has been decided over 5 years ago that the souvenir properties will not be included in the Scottish National Registry."

 "[...]The companies sell and divide the lands so that there are many lairds from one property.
 The Lord Lyon says: "This is not possible.
 These titles form a part of the Scottish gentry, and technically they are not titles.
 It is more a description for the owner of an estate. [...]
 This is the reason why these titles can not be added in the British ID card and are ignored by the authorities."

 4. What the British Government says:"The Lord of Lyon King of Arms has confirmed that it is not necessary for Scottish Lairds that the words "Laird of" are in any way entered in the ID card."

-This means that even real lairds are excluded from registering in the ID card, because the term laird is nothing else than a synonym for owner of a historic property.
+That means that even real lairds are excluded from registering in the ID card, because the term laird is nothing else than a synonym for owner of a historic Scottish Land.